 San Diego Modification of Support Attorneys

 If divorcing spouses have done their job—if their San Diego modification of support attorneys have done their job—the initial amount of support will be fair.
 But everything changes.
 It’s almost impossible to predict what your circumstances will be in three years, let alone ten years.
-That can be a problem in terms of the fairness and adequacy of the support order.
+That can be a problem in terms of the fairness and adequacy of support orders.
 All of which explains why courts hear so many requests that an order of support–whether for child support or spousal support—be modified.
-The courts generally try to balance two concerns in deciding whether a modification is justified:
+The family courts generally try to balance two concerns in deciding whether a modification is justified:

 - Finality: it is not wise for the issues to be revisited again and again without good reason

 - Concern for the welfare of the people involved; if their situations really are different than they were when the original order was made, equity and fairness require a change

 The standard for whether child support and spousal support should be modified is whether there has been a significant change in circumstances.
 The circumstances may involve the paying spouse, the receiving spouse, or, when child support is involved, the child.
 The justification for the modification has to involve circumstances that are both: